romatrix/pump_driver_arduino/README.md

 This version of the software is on a branch `original`

 Currently on the master there is another enhancement.
-Instead of spring based switch that starts pump motor when water pressure is dropped and check valve used for stopping pump motor, a pressure sensor is used for detecting when water pressure drops (start pump motor) and when water pressure is at a level that can be treated as turning water off (stop pump motor).
+Instead of spring based switch that starts pump motor when water pressure is dropped and check valve used for stopping then pump motor, a pressure sensor is used for detecting when hte water pressure drops (start pump motor) and when the water pressure is at a level that can be treated as turning water off (stop pump motor).
 To set max water pressure another potentiometer is used.
 All pin used with a bit of description you can find in *.ino file.

 You can find scheme for original pump controller on russian site: